gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-7-12-Debevec_HDR.md

 ## What is High Dynamic Range(HDR)?

  The Dynamic Range(DR) is defined as a ratio between darkest and brightest values.
 The High DR (HDR) refers then to an extended dynamic range of the brigthness.
-The brightness in the normal DR is ranged between 0 and 255 as 8-bit image, while the HDR extends such range to much larger than 255, $2^{32}-1 $ for 32-bit image.
+The brightness in the normal DR is ranged between 0 and 255 as 8-bit image, while the HDR extends such range to much larger than 255, up to $2^{32}-1 $ for 32-bit image.
 Thus, this extension allows to accommodate a high resolution of changes in the brighness, so that the HDR image captures great details in both bright and dark regions compared to DR images.

  ![ ](/assets/images/kid_inTwoDifferentExposures.png)